-Through the PSHCE curriculum, we will cover the following core themes – Health and Well Being, Relationships and Living in the Wider World.
+Through the PSHCE curriculum, we will cover the following core themes – Health and Well Being ‘Created and Loved by God’, Relationships ‘Created to Love Others’ and Living in the Wider World ‘Created to live in a community’.
 Each of these topics encourage our students to acquire the knowledge, understanding and skills they need to manage their lives – now and in the future.

 Within our PSHCE and RSE lessons we want to develop an understanding of the key concepts with our pupils in order to deepen and broaden their knowledge, skills and understanding.
 This is done by: